Haletran/Obsidian-documents/README.md

-There's also some notes on this [Google Drive](https://drive.google.com/drive/folders/1Pw3IrUWfMep7SzaudP9mUhFDaL4ttfhf?usp=sharing) if you are interested by you want more.
+There's also some notes on this [Google Drive](https://drive.google.com/drive/folders/1Pw3IrUWfMep7SzaudP9mUhFDaL4ttfhf?usp=sharing) if you are interested.